2nafish117/learn-cuda/README.md

 ## TODO

 1. effects
+   1. whats wrong with benjamin franklin texture upload?
-   1. greyscale images
+   2. greyscale images
-   2. edge detection filter ...
+   3. edge detection filter ...
-   3. show imgs with effects with ui in a window
+   4. show imgs with effects with ui in a window
 2. raytracer/pathtracer

 ## writeup on